UPDATE 3.26.2025: I updated the intro here with an acrostic for this method. Enjoy!

 President Donald Trump’s economic policies have been the subject of intense debate, with critics arguing that they have led to trade wars, rising national debt, labor market disruptions, and risky monetary strategies.
 However, using the Thomistic dialectic, we can systematically engage with these objections, acknowledge their partial truths, and demonstrate why Trump’s approach to economic policy ultimately presents a coherent and beneficial strategy for American economic strength.

-Objection 1: Tariffs and the Risk of Trade Wars
+Objection 1: Tariffs Produce Trade Wars and Higher Prices

 Objection 2: Tax Cuts and Rising National Debt